BenMakesGames/RandomHelpers/README.md

 Extensions for Random and IList to help you generate random content.
-IMPORTANT: this library was designed for use in games; no effort has been made to make these methods cryptographically secure.
+HEY, LISTEN: this library was designed for use in games; no effort has been made to make these methods cryptographically secure.

 * nuget package: https://www.nuget.org/packages/BenMakesGames.RandomHelpers
 * GitHub repo: https://github.com/BenMakesGames/RandomHelpers